-Home - Salad - Pearl Couscous Salad with Feta
+Home - Diet - Vegetarian and Vegan - Pearl Couscous Salad with Tomatoes and Feta

 This post may contain affiliate links.
 Please read my disclosure policy.

-A fresh, healthy Israeli pearl couscous salad with feta, tomatoes and cucumber.
-This tasty salad is perfect for lunch or an easy dinner.
+A cool and satisfying pearl couscous salad with feta, tomatoes and cucumber, with a dressing that has perfect tangy-spicy flavors.
+This tasty salad is a warm weather staple, perfect to serve for lunch or an easy dinner.

 A white wood salad bowl and spoon for serving Mediterranean salad with cucumber, tomato, herbs, red onion, feta and Israeli couscous.

-The salad has that magically delicious combo of crunchy, vibrantly-colored veggies, green herby-ness and tender couscous pasta, all mixed with a punchy lemon-garlic dressing.
+The salad has that magically delicious combo of crunchy, vibrantly colorful veggies, green herby-ness and tender couscous pasta, all mixed with a punchy lemon-garlic dressing.

-1. Pack into a container and take to work or the beach (very highly recommend the latter).
+• Pack it into a container and take to work or the beach (very highly recommend the latter).

-The inspiration for this delicious fresh salad came from a friend, a pottery artist from Tel Aviv.
+The inspiration for this delicious fresh salad came from a friend from Tel Aviv.
 She taught me a few things about what to do when you have people over.
 It goes something like this:

 • Arrange some chairs around a table, then open a bottle of wine — chilled rosé is perfect.